-In 2016, the Parent Company amended its contracts with GHT and Newsnet, and includes NOW Telecom whereas the Parent Company will provide project management services, design and planning services and installation services covering up to 10 major network hubs for a contract price of \$\mathbb{P}45,000,000\$ each.
+In 2016, the Parent Company amended its contracts with GHT and Newsnet, and includes NOW Telecom whereas the Parent Company will provide project management services, design and planning services and installation services covering up to 10 major network hubs for a contract price of 45,000,000 each.
 Right to receive payments arise upon acceptance of GHT, Newsnet and NOW Telecom of completed hubs.
 Payments are due upon receipt of invoice.

-In 2018, the contracts were amended to include an additional one (1) and two (2) network hubs for Newsnet and GHT, respectively, with the same terms and conditions as the contracts entered in 2016.
+In 2018, the contracts were amended to include an additional one (1) and two (2) network hubs for Newsnet and GHT, respectively, with the same terms and conditions as the contract entered in 2016.

-A total of four (4), nine (9) and 10 network hubs were completed in 2018, 2017 and 2016, respectively.
-Service revenue recognized related to infrastructure build-up amounted to i.
-Technical services

-₱10,000,000 each for GHT and Newsnet in 2018, ₱20,000,000 for GHT and ₱25,000,000 for Newsnet in 2017 and ₱15,000,000 each for GHT and Newsnet in 2016.
+A total of four (4) and nine (9) network hubs were completed in 2018 and 2017, respectively.
+Service revenue recognized related to infrastructure build-up amounted to ₱10,000,000 each for GHT and Newsnet in 2018, ₱20,000,000 for GHT and ₱25,000,000 for Newsnet in 2017.